Minutes of the Legion of Frontiersmen conference

 Dr Shane Reti asked a question regarding some of the history of the LOF.

-Captain Baker takes the opportunity to account some of the History of the Command.
+Captain Baker takes the opportunity to recount some of the History of the Command.

 Meeting broke for morning tea.